jacobxperez/rams/README.md

 Unlike other monolith frameworks, [Essentials](https://jacobxperez.github.io/essentials/) provides a minimum set of components that gives the designer the freedom to explore and discover new designs.
-By eliminating the unnecessary, the essential simplifies the design process.
+By removing the unnecessary, the essential simplifies the design process.

 ## Getting Started